assert-value/assert_value_elixir/README.md

 ## Notes and Known Issues

   * AssertValue requires left argument to be a string.
-However it will accept everything with implemented String.Chars protocol (Atom, BitString, Char List, Integer, Float).
+However it will accept everything with implemented String.Chars protocol (Atom, BitString, Charlist, Integer, Float).
 It will raise AssertValue.ArgumentError in all other cases.
   * Right argument should be in the form of string heredoc starting and ending with """ or File.read!.
-  * Using plain strings as right argument will cause incorrect test source changes.
-  * Using other types as right argument will raise AssertValue.ArgumentError.
+Using other types as right argument will raise AssertValue.ArgumentError.

 ## License